johnwbyrd/llvm-mos/llvm/docs/TableGen/index.rst

 Introduction
 ============

-TableGen is a domain-specific language for compactly expressing backend representations of target-specific machine language within LLVM.
+TableGen is a domain-specific, declarative language for compactly expressing detailed information about target platforms, including their processor families, register sets, and instruction formats and functionality.

+TableGen .td files act as a single source of truth for the source and binary representations of machine-language instructions for each target platform.
+Additionally, TableGen files describe the operation of each target instruction abstractly as a SelectionDAG.
+This SelectionDAG includes the types of inputs and outputs for each instruction, as well as an algebraic representation of the logic that each instruction performs.

 The llvm-tblgen tool takes as input files with a .td (TableGen Description) extension.
-It produces as output .inc files, which are snippets of C++ code that you can #include in the classes that implement your LLVM backend.
+Normally, it produces as output .inc files, which are snippets of C++ code that you can #include in the classes that implement your LLVM backend.

-TableGen .td files act as a single source of truth for the source and binary representations of machine-language instructions for each target platform.
-Additionally, TableGen files describe the operation of each target instruction abstractly as a SelectionDAG, including the types of inputs and outputs for each instruction, as well as an abstract representation of the inputs, outputs, and actions that each target instruction is responsible for.
+Additionally, command-line options to the TableGen tool permit dumping of per-platform information in text formats.

 TableGen's functionality can be compared to yacc or antlr or other parser generators; however, TableGen is not a general-purpose parsing language.
 It is intended specifically to fill out large quantities of default information, within the myriad tables and objects that your LLVM backend code will require.

-TableGen is heavily biased towards a DRY (Don't Repeat Yourself) representation of the properties of a target.
-As a result, the TableGen syntax may initially seem terse to the point of rudeness.
-Reviewing the syntax with respect to simpler LLVM backends, such as the .td files in Sparc backend, can serve as an object introduction to TableGen.

 TableGen uses a template system for creating more complex objects from simple ones.
 This template system has some syntax in common with C++, but it is not C++, and should not be confused with it.
 Abstract classes are represented as class types, and instances of a class are represented as def types.

+TableGen's design is intentionally, and extremely, DRY (Don't Repeat Yourself).
+As a result, the TableGen syntax may initially seem terse to the point of rudeness.
+Reviewing the TableGen syntax as used in simpler LLVM backends, such as the .td files in Sparc backend, can serve as an object introduction to TableGen.

 The base class types in TableGen are not arbitrary.
 Most platform .td files start by including llvm/include/llvm/Target/Target.td .
 A solid understanding of the base classes in this file is a necessary prerequisite for writing or